sapsari/website-blazor-demo/README.md

 * In project RoslynWeb, remove PatternMaker from the references, add your own Roslyn based project or dll.
 Also cleanup method calls to PatternMaker.
 * When building or publishing; add "Microsoft.CodeAnalysis.CSharp.Workspaces.dll" to assemblyReferences in blazor.boot.json each time you build; also copy the dll to _bin folder for once (RoslynWebExecutable should have this dll on its output folder)

 Also don't forget that Blazor uses Mono runtime, not .Net Core.
-So be prepared to recieve some errors on your Roslyn based project.
+So be prepared to receive some errors on your Roslyn based project.
 I had to fix three or four parts, mostly related with symbols.